-Our favourite Peak District pub with playground has to be the Bulls Head in Monyash, featured at the top of this post.
-Oozing with charm and serving fantastic food, it’s a lovely pub in it’s own right.
+Our favourite Peak District pub with playground has to be the Bulls Head in Monyash.
+Oozing with charm and serving fantastic food, it’s a lovely pub in its own right.
 But add the fact that there’s a fantastic playground to the rear of the pub (photo at the top of this article), complete with zip wire and basketball ring, it’s perfect for families.

 The playground isn’t actually part of the pub.
 It’s the village playground, conveniently located right next to the pub’s large beer garden.
 So parents can enjoy a drink whilst keeping an eye on their little ones in the playground.
 Easy!
 For older kids, there is also a pool table in the pub.